Military colours, standards and guidons: Vietnam

+Derived flag of Vietnam is used as a National Colour by practically all Vietnam People’s Army military formations.
+Defaced with the motto Quyết thắng (lit.
+'Determined to win'), in parades and ceremonial occasions, the flag can also be fringed in gold with any decorations and/or medals to attached in the canton area by the motto.
+The formal name or designation of military units and components can also be inscribed below the golden star in ceremonial occasions.
+In general, Vietnam does not use distinctive colours or flag templates for different service branches and units.
+Maritime forces such as the Navy, Border Guard or Militia actually have their own coloured ensigns or jacks alongside their standard Quyết thắng scarlet colours, however they are largely to indicate the governmental authority and in-duty status, and not for use in parades or ceremonial purposes.

+Meanwhile, the Vietnam People's Public Security also follows a very similar convention, however using a different motto: Bảo vệ an ninh Tổ quốc (lit.
+'Protecting the security of the Fatherland').

 Commonwealth of Nations

 The colours of the infantry and standards of the cavalry are a set of large flags, unique to each regiment, that the ordinary soldier would be able to identify straight away.

 Australia, Canada, and New Zealand

 The naval and air forces of all three of these countries also have similar colours based on their own ensigns.
-Rules stipulated by the Canadian Department of Defence state that the First, or Senior Colours symbolizes the unit's loyalty to the Crown; authorization to possess a king's colour may only be granted, and the colour presented, by the monarch or his vice-regal representative.
+Rules stipulated by the Canadian Department of Defence state that the First, or Senior Colours symbolizes the unit's loyalty to the Crown; authorization to possess a king's colour may only be granted, and the colour presented, by the monarch or his or her vice-regal representative.
 The design based on the flag of Canada reflects the custom established for infantry line regiments in the mid-18th century, when the sovereign's colour was based on the national flag, as was the practice in British and French units in Canada.